icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

         Which of these instructions are the compute operations you identified in 3c?
     2. Annotate each instruction with one of the descriptions below as appropriate, and add to {numref}`example-table-2`.
-You will not able to annotate some instructions.
+You will not be able to annotate some instructions.
         Don't worry, that is part of what the question is setting up.
         1. multiplication for array indexing
         2. addition(s) for array indexing